If you’ve read this Playbook for any length of time, then you probably know I have a goal of achieving this thing called financial independence.

-But for most of us, we spend the best parts of our day, during the majority of the week, nearly every week of the year, during the very best years of our lives in places we would rather not be, doing things we would rather not be doing.
+But for most of us, we spend the majority of our day, during the majority of the week, nearly every week of the year, during most our lives in places we would rather not be, doing things we would rather not be doing.

 Deep down we know it’s not right, but society tells us we must do this in order to be responsible humans.
 If aliens came down to earth and watched what most of us do day after day, they would think we were insane for doing what we do.

 Financial independence is about taking back control of our lives, so that we get to decide how we spend the most limited resource we have, our time.